 One of the challenges for professional researchers is that the ease of availability of information on the Internet means that anyone can carry out their own research and finding information on the Web doesn't appear to be a difficult task - there are after all plenty of search engines to use.

-But ask anyone to find you a specific piece of information and the task suddenly appears far more difficult.
+But ask anyone to find you a specific piece of information such as the size of the market for shoes in France and the task suddenly appears far more difficult.
 How do you sort the wheat from the chaff when the Internet seems wall-to-wall chaff?
 And how do you know when you have something useful, rather than just interesting?

 What seems a simple exercise, such as doing a market analysis of your competitors can involve days of work with little to show for it if you don't know what you are looking for or where to look.